jonobrien/EVE_Monitor/README.md

 8. ???
 9. Profit!

-## EVE_Monitor

-Django web app utilizing the EVE Online CREST API and SSO/Oauth features

-## Features (todo)

-- User sso/oauth for personal API queries
-- D3 Charts of market data, various dynamic assets/features
-- User ability for API features to display API functions and user data
-- Ability to use EVE Online SDE because interesting visualization capabilities

 ## How to Use

-To use this project, follow these steps:
+To use this project, you need an api key from your account:

-1. Generate an API key/token to use on the site from your account [API keys](https://community.eveonline.com/support/api-key/) or use test-account
+1. Generate an API key/token to use on the site from your account [API keys](https://community.eveonline.com/support/api-key/)
 2. Allow full access for full featured usage (everything should be highlighted in yellow)
-2. Sign into the SSO link for personalize usage (you are redirected back and are authed)
+3. Sign into the SSO link for personalize usage (you are redirected back and are authed)
-3. Click the buttons to display DB items (taken from [here](https://developers.eveonline.com/resource/resources))

 ## info/sources/docs